BrewPi/firmware/docs/controlbox.rst

     02          write value command id
     id          object to write to
-    type-id		the type of the object being written to size        the size of the data to follow data[size]  the value to write
+    type-id		the type of the object being written to.
+0 if not known. size        the size of the data to follow data[size]  the value to write